 - Self-employment or freelance work is often possible after significant experience and qualification as an RPA.

-- Jobs are quite widely available.
-Opportunities exist in most large towns and cities, at hospitals and universities, and in rural areas where major sites in the nuclear industry are located.
+- Opportunities exist in most large towns and cities, at hospitals and universities, and in rural areas where major sites in the nuclear industry are located.

 - Ionising protection regulations may require you to undergo personal monitoring of exposure to radiation and medical surveillance.

-- Having to travel locally is unlikely if you work in the nuclear industry or hospital trusts, but may be common if you are working as a contractor or inspector.
+- Having to travel locally is unlikely if you work in the nuclear industry or hospital trusts, but may be common if you're working as a contractor or inspector.

-- Some posts, for example with research organisations or national advisory bodies, may require you to travel abroad.
+- Some posts, for example with research organisations or national advisory bodies or for overseas projects, may require you to travel abroad.
 You may also need to meet and advise overseas customers.

-You'll usually need a degree to become a radiation protection practitioner.
-Relevant subjects include physical/mathematical/applied science, life and medical science, and engineering, such as the following:
+You'll usually need a degree in a science or numerate discipline to become a radiation protection practitioner.
+Relevant subjects include:

 - environmental health